RecordsKeeper/multichain/docs/source/gettingstarted.rst

     publish stream key data-hex
     Example: publish root rkKey 57687920796f7520636f6e766572746564206d653f

-This command publishes an item in stream, the stream name is passed, with key provided in text form and data-hex in hexadecimal format.
+This command publishes an item in a stream.
+The stream name is passed, with the key provided in text form and a data-hex in hexadecimal format.
 It returns ref or creation txid.
-The data is published using the Node's address.
+The data is published using the node's address.
 Use the next command discussed below to publish data from different address.
-The mining fees is applied as per the transaction size.
+The mining fees are applied as per the transaction size.

-Publish from a different address
+Publish from a Different Address
 ################################

 .. code-block:: bash